jeffrafter/authkit/README.md

 Additionally, storing only the digest means that a user cannot login to see their API tokens.
 They would need to be regenerated.
 This might be considered a feature.

+## User session expiry

+Users sessions and the remember tokens attached to them do not expire by default.
+For most sites this type of behavior is fine.
+If the user chooses to remember their session on the current device then that shouldn't change based on an arbitrary timeout, but only if the user revokes the session or logs out.
+However on some sensitive sites you may want to change this behavior.
+You can do this by making the cookie expire after a specific amount of time or by making the token or session expire based on a rolling time window:

+      scope :active, -> { where('(accessed_at IS NULL OR accessed_at >= ?)', 2.weeks.ago).where(revoked_at: nil, logged_out_at: nil) }

 ## What's missing

 There is a significant amount of functionality that is currently unimplemented: